blasks/barnacle/docs/model.rst

-where :math:`Y` is the input data tensor, :math:`\hat{Y}` is the model reconstruction of the input tensor, and the additional terms encompass the l1 sparsity penalties applied to the factor weights :math:`F_i` applied to each of :math:`i` modes, modulated by the corresponding sparsity coefficient :math:`\lambda_i`.
+where :math:`Y` is the input data tensor, :math:`\hat{Y}` is the model reconstruction of the input tensor, and the additional terms encompass the l1 sparsity penalties applied to the factor weights of each mode, :math:`F_i`, modulated by the corresponding sparsity coefficient :math:`\lambda_i`.
 Setting :math:`\lambda` to zero in any mode removes the sparsity constraint from that mode.
 Additionally, non-negativity constraints can be applied to any mode in conjunction with or in place of sparsity